 Customer feedback plays a critical role in product-led growth, allowing companies to understand their customers' needs, preferences, and pain points.
 As demonstrated by Slack and Canva, listening to your customers can be the key to dominating the market in the PLG segment.
 By continuously collecting and analyzing customer feedback, product teams can gain valuable insights into customer needs, pain points, and preferences, which can be used to inform product development and marketing decisions.

 Moreover, by adopting a product-led growth mindset, companies can shift their focus from customer acquisition to customer retention and expansion.
-By leveraging the power of customer feedback software, companies can build better products, improve customer experiences, and ultimately drive revenue and long-term growth.
+By leveraging the power of product feedback tools, companies can build better products, improve customer experiences, and ultimately drive revenue and long-term growth.